 Because everything they sell is manufactured on demand, each item is bespoke and made specifically for that customer.
-All the products are made to an exceptional high quality – the wallpaper is printed onto hardwearing non-woven 147gsm paper which provides exceptional colour definition with a superb matt finish and is easy to hang.
+All the products are made to an exceptionally high quality – the wallpaper is printed onto hardwearing non-woven 147gsm paper which provides exceptional colour definition with a superb matt finish and is easy to hang.
 The roman blinds and roller blinds are made from 100% polyester fabric which has a matt texture and features a lining to guard against fading and provides better insulation.
-The cushions are handmade from 100% cotton which ensures fabulous colour and a soft feel.
+The cushions are handmade from 100% cotton, which ensures fabulous colour and a soft feel.

 Author: Homegirl London.
 Photographs and Thanks: Andrew Burrows.